1986 Suzuki GSX-R750 Project

 The gas tank retained the standard fuel filler and vent hose arrangement, and I chose a dual feed Pingle petcock to supply enough fuel for the higher engine output demands of 110+ HP.

 The first step in the process of fitting the fairings was to do a mock assembly.
-During this step, the front fairing support was shorn of unnecessary parts like the turn signal mounts.
+During this step, the front fairing support was trimmed of unnecessary parts like the turn signal mounts.
 Also, it was found that the rear mount on the nose fairing was bent and was replaced a new part.

-After the first test fit, the new side vents and front scoops were installed.
+After the first fairing test fit, the new side vents and front scoops were installed.
 This necessitated making cardboard templates to ensure accurate cutouts on the fairings.
 After a lot of drilling, sawing and grinding, the new vents and scoops were ready to be riveted and glassed-in.
-My limited fiberglass experience showed as I struggled to keep it looking neat on the insides of the fairings.
+My limited fiberglass skill showed as I struggled to keep it looking neat on the insides of the fairings.
 At least they weren’t going to fall out!

 More test fitting showed that the new vents needed clearance around parts of the cylinder head and clutch cable.
 Additional work was done to fit the fairing lower with new Dzus fasteners added to the side fairings.